Airgap Portal

 Wireframe v1 - Data table

-• The user would sort by columns to view product-specific jobs or sort by timestamp
+• Sort by columns to view product-specific jobs or by timestamp

-• The table would be used to show job deployments, products, and configurations
+• Table shows job deployments, products, and configurations

-• A new job would be created through a modal that contains a form with the required input fields
+• Create new job through a modal that contains a form

 Wireframe of the Airgap Portal showing a data table with a modal on top